-NDNB provides comprehensive SOC 1 (SSAE 18) scoping & readiness assessments for service organizations new to the AICPA Service Organization Control (SOC) framework.
+NDNB provides comprehensive SOC 1 (SSAE 18) scoping & readiness assessments for service organizations new to the AICPA SOC framework.
 Recent changes to the overall AICPA auditing standards have resulted in the use of SSAE 18 as the professional standards for SOC reports dated on or after May 1, 2017.
 With such changes, many businesses have numerous questions regarding the overall intent and reporting processes for SOC 1 SSAE 18 audits, so turn to the experts at NDNB for proven and trusted assistance.

 We offer comprehensive SOC 1 SSAE 18 scoping & readiness assessments for service organization all throughout North America – and the globe – that assist in properly planning, remediating, and executing on all aspect of the SOC reporting requirements.

 Services included within NDNB’s SOC 1 (SSAE 18) Scoping & Readiness Assessment:

 Assessing ICFR: There’s a concept called “Internal Controls Over Financial Reporting”, and it’s a relevant component of SOC 1 (SSAE 18) Type 1 and Type 2 reporting for which service organizations need to be aware of.
 If a business is conducting essential activities that could impact the financial reporting for their clients, then such businesses have an ICFR element that must be addressed within for SOC 1 SSAE 18 reporting.
 It means developing control objectives that test the internal controls relating to ICFR, for which a well-qualified CPA firm, such as NDNB, can assist with.